nifey/epub2sphinx/README.md

 # epub2sphinx

-epub2sphinx is a tool to convert epub files to ReST for [Sphinx](https://www.sphinx-doc.org/).
+epub2sphinx is a tool to convert epub files directly into HTML sites using [Pandoc](https://pandoc.org/) and [Sphinx](https://www.sphinx-doc.org/).
+It can use any of pre-existing Sphinx themes (like [these](https://sphinx-themes.org/)) for the generated HTML site.

-It uses [Pandoc](https://pandoc.org/) for converting HTML data inside epub files into ReST.
+It uses Pandoc for converting HTML data inside epub files into ReST files and then uses Sphinx to convert them into a HTML site.

 It creates a directory structure similar to what `sphinx-quickstart` generates by default.